jtwarren/mesos-cookbook/README.md

 This cookbook also supports installation by both bulding from source and with [Mesosphere](http://mesosphere.io) package.
 You can switch installation type using the `node[:et_mesos][:type]` attribute (`source` or `mesosphere`).

+All credit to @everpeace for the basis for this cookbook, [everpeace/cookbook-mesos](https://github.com/everpeace/cookbook-mesos).

 ## Platform

 Currently only supports `ubuntu` and `centos`.
 But `centos` support is  experimental.